wknudson/startup/notes.md

 ## Service

 This part was hard to wrap my head around.
 Once I figured out how it generally worked with all the port and API stuff, I quickly thought to add my list of available rides as part of my data set.
 This allows me in the future to change the rides and their descriptions much easier.

+## Mongo DB

+THe mongo DB wasnt hard to register fore and set up on the website.
+The tricky part was making sure that the user authentication was updated correctly and had password safety.
+I also made it so that the database held the available rides so they could be pulled from there.